alanjschneider/easy-key-binding/README.md

-# Easy Key Bind
+# Easy Key Binding

-Is a simple tool that helps to bind keyboard keys easly.
+Easy Key Binding is a simple tool that helps bind keyboard keys easily.

-### Usage
+## Usage

-If you want to execute a function only when ``Ctrl+Shift+P`` are pressed, you can do it in this way:
+If you want to execute a function only when ``Ctrl+Shift+P`` is pressed, you can do it this way:

 ```js
 const ekb = new EKB();